Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Super Interacting Dark Sector

 the modified virial ratio becomes \cite{Naseri:2020uvn}

 where $i=I, II, III, IV$ and $R=\frac{\rho_{DM}}{\rho_{DE}}$.
 With this modified virial theorem, the coefficient factor of Eq.~(\ref{MTQ}) changes to

 with

-Having these relations in mind, we now introduce a new model which we call super interacting dark sector, or SIDS, in order to resolve the problem that has been created in the previous Section in the M-T plot of SIDM1.
+Having these relations in mind, we now introduce a hybrid model which we call super interacting dark sector, or SIDS, in order to probe the variation of M-T relation in a hybrid and improved model.
 This model is founded on two fundamental assumptions: ($i$) DM particles have non-negligible cross-section per unit mass of $\frac{\sigma}{m}$ whereby they can interact with themselves (self-interacting DM) and ($ii$) DM particles interact with DE and their mass stems from this interaction (interacting dark sector).
 According to the second assumption, interacting constants ($\xi_1$, $\xi_2$, $\xi_3$, $\alpha_{DE}$ and $\alpha_{DM}$) are functions of DM mass and thereby, functions of $\frac{\sigma}{m}$. \\

 SIDS is a simple combination of two different models of DE and DM.
 As interacting dark sector can solve many cosmological problems, e.g. the 'coincidence problem' \cite{CalderaCabral:2008bx}, and SIDM can provide solutions to some other astrophysical problems, such as core-cusp and missing satellite problems, SIDS could even be more effective and justify both groups of problems.
-Moreover, there is no contradiction between the two basic models in theory. \\
+There is no contradiction between the two basic models in theory and they can both be valid at the same time.
+In addition, in the interacting dark sector model, a Yukawa coupling of DE field to the DM particles is assumed as the basic idea \cite{Farrar:2003uw}, while one of the proposed types of interaction between DM particles in the SIDM model is Yukawa interaction \cite{Loeb:2010gj}. \\

 To investigate M-T relation for the SIDS model, Eq.~(\ref{MTQ}) should be considered, again with density profile, concentration, and the velocity dispersion of SIDM, but also with adding the new term of modified virial ratio, i.e. Eqs.~(\ref{modified_Q}) and (\ref{y_relation_two}).
-Fig. (\ref{figure_10}) reveals how SIDS with $\lambda =0.65$ for $\frac{\sigma}{m}=1 cm^2 g^{-1}$ omits the unusual and large upward shift of the M-T plot.
-Interestingly, not only does this model correct the upward shift, but it also changes the power index of $q=1.254$ to $q=1.513$, more consistent with the previously known relation of $M \propto T^{\frac{3}{2}}$ for galaxy clusters.
-As can be seen, SIDS1 (SIDS model for $\frac{\sigma}{m}=1cm^2 g^{-1}$) gives much better result than SIDM1. \\
+Fig. (\ref{figure_10}) reveals how SIDS with $\lambda =0.55$ for $\frac{\sigma}{m}=1 \; \rm{cm}^2 g^{-1}$ omits the upward shift of the M-T plot. \\